 The tool brings together data for the whole of England on physical activity, including walking and cycling, as well as data on related risk factors and conditions such as obesity and diabetes.
 The tool presents data at local level to help promote physical activity, develop understanding, and support benchmarking, commissioning and service improvement.

 The data is grouped into three domains: Key Indicators; Related Conditions and Supporting Information.
-The Key Indicators provide a summary overview of physical activity and includes a number of key outcomes from the Public Health Outcomes Framework (PHOF); including the percentage of adults physically active (2.13i) and physically inactive (2.13ii).
+The Key Indicators provide a summary overview of physical activity and includes a number of key outcomes from the Public Health Outcomes Framework (PHOF); including the percentage of physically active adults (2.13i) and physically inactive adults (2.13ii).
 Regular physical activity can reduce the risk of a number of health conditions, as listed in the Related Conditions domain, such as (colon / breast) cancer, diabetes, obesity, hypertension and depression.
 The Supporting Information domain provides population demographic information as well as life expectancy and deprivation values.

 Physical inactivity is the 4th leading risk factor for global mortality accounting for 6% of deaths globally.
 People who have a physically active lifestyle have a 20-35% lower risk of cardiovascular disease, coronary heart disease and stroke compared to those who have a sedentary lifestyle.
 Regular physical activity is also associated with a reduced risk of diabetes, obesity, osteoporosis and colon/breast cancer and with improved mental health.
 In older adults physical activity is associated with increased functional capacities.